XOP/css-codeguide/src/md/syntax.md

 Let's define the very basics for formatting.
 Most of these rules are supported by various IDEs:

 - 4 spaces for indentation
 - new line for each declaration ('block'-notation)
 - every declaration ends with semicolon
 - double quotes where needed
 - prefer shorthands over multiple properties
+- spaces and braces on their places

+This can be simply illustrated with the following code:

 ```css
 .foo {